 - nationality or immigration status

-If you are terminally ill you will need to discuss your condition during this initial claim.
+- if you are terminally ill you will need to discuss your conditions during this initial claim

 The DWP (PIP Centre in Northern Ireland) will then check basic eligibility conditions.
 If these are met an individually barcoded form is sent to you (‘How your disability affects you – form PIP2).
 If these are not met a disallowance letter is sent to you.

-Note: If you are terminally ill you will not have to complete the ‘How your disability affects you’ form and will not need a face-to-face consultation.
-Instead, you or the person claiming on your behalf will be asked some extra questions whilst you are on the phone about your condition and how it affects your ability to get around.
+Note: If you are terminally ill you will not have to complete the ‘How your disability affects you’ form and will not need a face-to-face consultation - see here for further information.

 How your disability affects you (PIP2)

 The form sent to you will ask for information about how your condition affects you.
 Additional evidence can be sent in with this form.
 On the form there is a section for ‘additional information’.
 In this section, carers, friends or family could also provide information.
 It does not have to be filled in if you feel like you have included everything in the rest of the form.

 You have one month to return the completed ‘How your disability affects you’ form.
 Failure to return the form without good cause can result in the claim being terminated.
 If you are unable to complete the form within the given timescales you should contact the DWP (PIP Centre in Northern Ireland) by phone to ask for an extension.
 If the form has not been received and the DWP (PIP Centre in Northern Ireland) have identified that you need additional support you may be invited to a face-to-face consultation.

 - the form is long and complex so take your time to complete the claim form, and remember that you don’t have to complete it all in one go